* April 1 2021. No – it’s not an April Fool. This is from an item in April 1 Energy News.

 This is the position taken by the Climate Change Commission’s 2021 Draft Advice Report.
 It does seem strange that the CCC should take this view, which is in direct conflict with stated government policy to shift toward 100% renewable power (confirmed in February 2021).
 It will be interesting to see whether the final version of the report maintains the conflict, or (more sensibly) suggests instead awaiting the outcome of the NZ Battery feasibility review of non-fossil dry year backup.
 The negative aspects of fossil fuel buffering are: (i) fossil fuels produce emissions and are ultimately unsustainable into the future, particularly noting the present restrictions on gas exploration, (ii) infrastructure issues can create uncertainty with gas supply (the Pohokura marine pipeline is presently experiencing issues relating to scale accumulation), (iii) reduced post-Tiwai wholesale electricity prices may make fossil fuel power generation uneconomic, so there is no certainty of always having this backup against future dry years (iv) fossil fuels as generators of last resort ensures high electricity prices at times of reduced power availability.

-With respect to (iv), the effect is well illustrated at the end of February 2021.
-Low lake levels and low inflows contribute to particularly high electricity prices (Fig. 3), enabling Genesis to generate significant profit by burning tons of cheap Indonesian coal at Huntly.
+With respect to (iv), the effect is well illustrated for early April 2021.
+Low lake levels, low inflows, and reduced gas supply contributed to particularly high electricity prices (Fig. 3), enabling Genesis to generate significant profit by burning tons of cheap Indonesian coal at Huntly.

 Use of fossil fuel buffering would be justifiable as a temporary measure if there was some cost-effective giant battery or similar on the technological horizon, capable of storing TWh energy magnitudes.
 Left-field breakthroughs are always possible but there appears no indication as yet of any new large-scale energy storage technology.
 That being the case, the finite nature of the fossil fuels means that adopting fossil fuel dry year buffering now means that later generations would have to face the dry year issue all over again.